alem-01/alem_public/subjects/flutter_piscine/plainSum/README.md

 ### **Exercise**

-Write function `int plainSum(int, int, int)` which takes 3 integers and returns their sum.
+Write a function `int plainSum(int, int, int)` which takes 3 integers and returns their sum.

 Example of usage: